kanduri-abhinay/Rock_paper_scissors_with_pc/README.md

 $ python3 get_training_images.py rock 500
 ```
 ```
-Train and validate the model
+Train and validate the model(mofify the paths of directories in the code accordingly)
 $ python3 rps_train.py
 ```
 ```